ArturoDent/find-and-transform/searchInPanel.md

   "key": "alt+shift+f",                   // whatever keybinding you wish "command": "runInSearchPanel",
   "args": {
-    "filesToInclude": "${relativeFile}",  // open Search Panel with current file as the `files to include` }
+    "filesToInclude": "${relativeFile}"   // open Search Panel with current file as the `files to include` }
 },
 {